Perleap/perleap-progress/docs/3-REFACTORING-SUMMARY.md

 - Direct Supabase calls scattered throughout
 - Magic strings and numbers everywhere
 - Inconsistent error handling
-- Mock data mixed with real logic
 - `any` types used liberally
-- No separation of concerns

 **After:**
 - Edge functions split into modules (~50-100 lines each)